French Courses for 2026-2027

 Summer '26

 French 26 (formerly Fr 75) (Hollister) @ 10a-French Film: This course will focus on one of the following: an individual filmmaker, a significant movement or period, or a major theme in French cinema.
 Students will become familiar with aspects of French cinematic history as well as with important concepts in film analysis.
 Not open to students who have received credit for FREN 75 or a course in the French 75 series.
 The course is not repeatable for credit.
 Prerequisites: FREN 006 or a course from the FREN 10 series or permission from the instructor.
 World Culture:Western Cultures.
 Distributives: ART.
+NRO eligible. *Please note, that courses that receive an NRO grade may not fulfill major requirements.*

 Fall '26

-French 5 (formerly French 8) Tarnowski @ TBD: Conversations and Style: A bridge course between the elementary language sequence and FREN 6, Texts and Contexts.
+French 5 (formerly French 8) Tarnowski @ 9L: Conversations and Style: A bridge course between the elementary language sequence and FREN 6, Texts and Contexts.
 You'll build your cultural knowledge by studying historical and contemporary French and francophone societies.
 Focus topics include evolving political and regional identities, literature and the expression of identity, gender relations, the role of the media, education, religion and immigration.
 You'll expand your active use of French, refine reading and writing strategies, and comprehensively review grammar.
 Course work includes active participation in class discussions, oral presentations, and regular reading/writing assignments in the areas of narrative and poetry, cinema, music, and journalism.
 Not open to students who have received credit for FREN 008 or FREN 09.01.
 Prerequisites: FREN 3, or equivalent preparation.
 DIST: Western Cultures and SOC.
 NRO eligible. *Please note, that courses that receive an NRO grade may not fulfill major requirements.*

-French 18 Media and Other Pleasures (Larose) @ TBD: In today’s digital culture, social media users often text images of fruits and vegetables — such as the peach or eggplant emoji— as playful stand-ins for words, particularly when flirting with their interlocutors.
+French 18 Media and Other Pleasures (Larose) @ 2a: In today’s digital culture, social media users often text images of fruits and vegetables — such as the peach or eggplant emoji— as playful stand-ins for words, particularly when flirting with their interlocutors.
 While this trend may feel modern, it reproduces a long-standing artistic tradition.
 Dating back to the Renaissance, artists and writers have used food and culinary imagery to depict everything from childhood nostalgia to romantic love and sexual desire.
 Through an analysis of films, songs, and written texts by artists such as Stromae, Francky Vincent, Barthes, and Proust, among others, we will examine how food has been used as a rich and expressive metaphor to showcase national identity as well as personal desire and memory.
 Prerequisites: French 6 or a course in the French 10 series or permission of the instructor.
 World Culture: Western Cultures.
 Distributives: INT, LIT.
 This is a new course from Professor Larose.

 French 33 (formerly Fr 53.06), Human Rights in France (Kritzman) @ 10a: A wide-ranging survey of the historical and conceptual issues in human rights from the Enlightenment to the present.
 An examination of philosophical origins and contemporary theoretical debate on citizenship and hospitality, republicanism and universalism; death penalty, women’s and gay rights, Charlie Hebdo and freedom of the press.
 Essays, historical documents and literature.
 Authors drawn from: Voltaire, Rousseau, Gouges, Renan, Drumont, Hugo, Camus, Sartre Beauvoir, Ben Jelloun, Badinter, Derrida, Kristeva, Agacinski, Lefort, Balibar, Debray.
 Prerequisite: A course in the FREN 10 series, French 6 or permission of the instructor.
-Degree Requirement Attributes: Dist:TMV; WCult:W.
+Degree Requirement Attributes: Dist:TMV; WCult:W. NRO eligible.
+Please note, that courses that receive an NRO grade may not fulfill major requirements.*

 Winter '27